 The camp will not conduct an organized camp visitors night.
 Your troop is welcome to organize an evening in camp where you can invite parents and guests.

-The cost for guest meals is \$15.00 per meal.
+The cost for guest meals is \$15.00 per meal and can be paid for at the camp office.